 However, the study of extreme value theory includes the limiting distribution (if exists) of maxima or minima of an observable.
-Obviously, in terms of magnitude and intensity, extreme events are the extrema of the evolution of the observable generating a statistical transition from symmetric near-Gaussian statistics to a highly skewed probability density function \cite{mohamad2016probabilistic,mohamad2015probabilistic,mohamad2016probabilistic1}.
+Obviously, in terms of magnitude and intensity, extreme events are the extrema of the time evolution of an observable generating a statistical transition from symmetric near-Gaussian statistics to a highly skewed probability density function \cite{mohamad2016probabilistic,mohamad2015probabilistic,mohamad2016probabilistic1}.
 Here, an observable \cite{sapsis2018new} is defined as a function of state variables related to the differential equations, which can be measured.
-Besides, extreme events in fluid flows can be analyzed by statistical approach \cite{sapsis2021statistics}.
 The characterization of extreme events can also be done from the time domain instead of the spatial domain.
-The Point process technique is one of the premier specimens, which gives us an insight of the time occurrence of the extreme events.
+The point process technique is one of the premiers specimens, which gives us an insight into the time occurrence of the extreme events.
 Recurrence of extreme events is reflected in studies of return intervals \cite{santhanam2012extreme,santhanam2017record} in time between extreme events.
 The statistically uncorrelated events are distributed according to the exponential distribution \cite{ansmann2013extreme,santhanam2008return}, or Poisson distribution \cite{von2001statistical}.
-Poisson point process \cite{kingman2005p} is one of the effective tools in the existing literature to study the statistics of return intervals between extreme events for such uncorrelated events.
-On the other hand, when extreme events form clusters ({\it i.e.,}\ concentrated in time) \cite{eichner2007statistics,santhanam2005long}, then the statistically correlated events \cite{singh2020inferring} lead to a different dynamical process generating stretched exponential distribution \cite{eichner2007statistics,altmann2005recurrence} of the return intervals.
+Poisson point process \cite{kingman2005p} is one of the effective tools in the existing literature to study the statistics of return intervals between the extreme events for such uncorrelated events.
+On the other hand, when extreme events form clusters ({\it i.e.,}\ concentrated in time) \cite{eichner2007statistics,santhanam2005long}, the statistically correlated events \cite{singh2020inferring} lead to a different dynamical process generating stretched exponential distribution \cite{eichner2007statistics,altmann2005recurrence} of the return time intervals.
 More recent studies \cite{santhanam2008return,blender2008nonlinear} have shown that Weibull distribution is a good representation for the return interval distribution of long-range correlated data.
 But, the name `extreme' reflects another attribute, which is the infrequentness of extreme events.
 There are several examples, where extreme events are treated as rare events \cite{dematteis2018rogue,cousins2015unsteady, kyul2018heavy}.
-But, there is a clear thin dissimilarity among rare events and extreme events \cite{sapsis2018new}.
+But, there is a clear thin dissimilarity among the rare events and extreme events \cite{sapsis2018new}.
 Already, vast researches have been made on extreme events, where they found the frequent occurrence of extreme events in space and time \cite{majda2014conceptual,grooms2014stochastic,majda2015intermittency,cai2001dispersive}.